emmaking-smith/Modular_Latent_Space/README.md

 * Dataset cleanup, MPNN setup, and preparation for pytorch dataloaders.
 * Module to run Crystal-Tox.

-To run a prediction with Crystal-Tox, run the following command:
+To run a prediction with Crystal-Tox, run the following command in the toxicity directory:

 ```
-python toxicity/predict_toxicity.py --path_to_toxicity_data {PATH TO TRAINING DATA} {PATH TO VALIDATION DATA} {PATH TO TESTING DATA}
+python predict_toxicity.py --path_to_toxicity_data {PATH TO TRAINING DATA} {PATH TO VALIDATION DATA} {PATH TO TESTING DATA}
                                     --save_path {PATH TO SAVE DIRECTORY}
 ```